pulp/pulp_installer/roles/pulp_common/README.md

     immediately before the venv is created.
 You will need to download it 1st (with ansible-galaxy.)
 Needed because many plugins will have OS dependencies in C.
     See `prereq_pip_packages` also.
+    * `collectstatic`: Optional.
+Boolean that specifies if the static for a plugin should be collected.
+    If set to false the plugin name will be passed as `--ignore` at collectstatic time.
     * **Example**:
     ```yaml
     pulp_install_source: pip